Getting Started with Xfinity xFi Advanced Security

 Parental Controls Parental Controls help reduce the risk of children accessing content that is generally deemed inappropriate.
 To set Parental Controls, you'll need to first create a Profile and assign your child's devices to it.
 Once created, select that profile, then select Edit next to Parental Controls .
 Next, select On to only allow access to content deemed appropriate for all ages.
 If you have a single device you'd like to set controls for, first assign it to a profile.
 Once assigned, select that Profile, then select Edit next to Parental Controls and choose On .
 Content should be blocked fairly quickly once parental controls are enabled; however, content that was already accessed on a device may be cached and, therefore, may still be accessible on that device for up to 24 hours.
 Parental Controls only restrict access for devices connected to your personal home network.
 The following third-party settings are applied to profiles that have xFi Parental Controls enabled:

 YouTube Restricted Mode: On

+When Parental Controls are turned on, these services' protective settings help limit exposure to potentially explicit content for the associated websites as well as the Google and YouTube apps.
 If a device assigned to that profile attempts to access a website or app known to host inappropriate content for that level, a block page will be displayed.
 In the case of secure websites or mobile applications, the block page may not be displayed, but access is still prevented.

 Home Network Activity